concave-dev/prism/README.md

 Distributed runtime platform for AI agents and workflows.

-## Philosophy: Accelerating AI Development Cycles

-The AI agent landscape is evolving rapidly, but current tooling creates slow feedback loops that hinder adaptation.
-As noted in [Adapt Fast In The AI Era](https://matmul.net/$/adapt-fast.html), the ecosystem is fragmented with countless frameworks, each requiring different deployment strategies and lacking standardized inter-agent communication.

-Meanwhile, [the real bottleneck in software development](https://ordep.dev/posts/writing-code-was-never-the-bottleneck) isn't writing code—it's understanding, testing, and trusting it.
-LLMs can generate code faster than ever, but the human overhead of coordination, review, and integration remains.

-**Prism addresses both problems:**

-- **Unified Runtime**: Deploy agents written in any language/framework through standardized primitives
-- **Fast Iteration**: Sandboxed execution with instant feedback eliminates deployment friction
-- **Built-in Observability**: Understanding and trusting agent behavior through comprehensive monitoring
-- **Agent Mesh**: Standardized inter-agent communication reduces integration complexity
+## Overview

+Distributed runtime for AI agents with sandboxed execution, cluster management, and built-in observability.

-The goal is simple: **compress the time from idea to deployed, observable, trustworthy agent from weeks to minutes**.
-In a rapidly evolving field, survival depends on adaptation speed.
+The AI ecosystem is fragmented with slow deployment cycles.
+Current infrastructure wasn't designed for autonomous agents that need rapid iteration, inter-agent communication, and built-in observability.
+Prism aims to compress the time from idea to deployed agent from weeks to minutes.

-This aligns with [Concave's mission](https://concave.dev/) to build unified infrastructure for the emerging "Internet of Agents"—where current infrastructure designed for predictable workflows fails to support autonomous agents that need native primitives, security, and observability.
+This aligns with [Concave's mission](https://concave.dev/) to build unified infrastructure for the emerging "Internet of Agents."
+See also: [Adapt Fast In The AI Era](https://matmul.net/$/adapt-fast.html) and [writing code was never the bottleneck](https://ordep.dev/posts/writing-code-was-never-the-bottleneck).

-## Technical Design Philosophy

-**Space-Time Fabric Architecture:** Prism operates as a distributed space-time fabric where agents, tools, and workflows exist as first-class entities that can be deployed, scheduled, and coordinated across the cluster.
-The fabric provides the foundational layer for all agentic operations while maintaining modularity.

-**Modular Infrastructure Services:** Core services like memory (RAG), observability, secrets, and configuration are designed as pluggable modules that attach to the fabric.
-This allows incremental adoption and customization while maintaining system coherence.

-**Dual-Layer Design (CAP Theorem):**

-**Control Plane (CP):** Prioritizes Consistency + Partition tolerance.
-Raft consensus ensures no split-brain decisions but sacrifices availability during network partitions.

-**Data Plane (AP):** Prioritizes Availability + Partition tolerance.
-Running workloads continue execution even when control plane is unreachable.
+**Key Features:**
+- Sandboxed code execution (planned)
+- Agent primitives (planned)

 ## Build